svn2github/wot-xvm/trunk/doc/readme-en.txt

   3. Install DokanLibrary: http://dokan-dev.net/en/download/#dokan

   4. Unzip archive to game folder:
-     Right click to archive -> "Exctract all..." -> select game folder -> "Extract"
+     Right click to archive -> "Extract all..." -> select game folder -> "Extract"

   5. You do not need to setup anything by default.